-We’ve been making an extra effort to eat healthy in our house, especially since we moved across the country and have access to more local produce than ever before (hello, California citrus!).
-This crunchy, spicy, juicy citrus salad from the Yucatan area of Mexico is the perfect healthy snack.
-Ensalada xec (xec is Mayan for “mixed,” and is sometimes spelled as “xeec,” “xek” or “xe’ek” and is pronounced “shek”) is a staple dish in the region and is sometimes also made as a salsa without the jicama.
+Ensalada xec (xec is Mayan for “mixed,” and is sometimes spelled as “xeec,” “xek” or “xe’ek” and is pronounced “shek”) is a staple in the Yucatan region and is sometimes also made as a salsa without the jicama.

 This refreshing and crisp Mayan citrus salad is a healthy snack that comes from the Yucatan area of Mexico.
-This recipe is: gluten-free, dairy-free, vegetarian and vegan-friendly
+This recipe is naturally gluten-free, dairy-free, vegetarian and vegan-friendly.

-- 1 lb jicama, sliced into small sticks
+- 1 pound of jicama, sliced into small sticks

 - 3 large mandarin oranges, sectioned